 Duplexes, Triplexes, and Quads

-If you’re interested in increasing your buying power to add more value and pay off the mortgage quickly, consider purchasing a duplex, triplex, or quad instead of a single family home.
+If you’re interested in increasing your buying power to add more value and pay off the mortgage quickly while buying a house with a friend, consider purchasing a duplex, triplex, or quad instead of a single-family home.

 This way, you can start out as roommates while renting out the other units in the building, allowing the rent money to pay all or part of the monthly mortgage with hopefully net positive monthly cash flow leftover for you.